Keriaa/Keriaa/README.md

-# <b>Hi there, Welcome 👋 </b>
+# <b>Hi👋, I'm Vincent </b>

 // PICTURE //

- <i> Hi 👋 My name is John Vincent Pagarigan.
-I am currently taking Diploma in Information Technology in Polytechnic University of the Philippines. </i>
+- I am currently taking Diploma in Information Technology in Polytechnic University of the Philippines.
+- PLanning to study machine learning and Data Science.
+-